Park City, Kentucky

 Park City is a home rule-class city in Barren County, Kentucky, United States.
-The population was 537 at the 2010 census.
-It has served as the historical entrance to nearby Mammoth Cave National Park and to Diamond Caverns, a privately owned cave attraction.
+The population was 614 at the 2020 census.
+It is the entrance to nearby Mammoth Cave National Park and to Diamond Caverns, a privately owned cave attraction.
+Exit 48 off I-65 is the only direct access exit to the Mammoth Cave National Park.

 Park City is part of the Glasgow micropolitan area.